Q& A: How does a Dyslexia Test Work?

 -

 I make the testing process as positive as possible.
-Many students find the subtests interesting and stimulating, especially the visual tests.
-Tests have cut off or ‘ceiling’ points so that if the student is struggling, the test will end.
+Many people find the subtests interesting and stimulating, especially the visual tests.
+Tests have cut off or ‘ceiling’ points so that if a person is struggling, the test will end.
 All the required tests must be undertaken to conclusion or cut-off point in order to meet SASC requirements, so this can be tiring.
-In my experience, students approach the testing process calmly as they are used to doing tests at school.
+In my experience when testing students, they approach the testing process calmly as they are used to doing tests at school.
 It is advisable to pack a few favourite snacks to keep energy levels high!

 -